-Hiking and rock climbing are fun activities that take you out of your comfort zone.
-These activities come with a series of health benefits.
+Hiking and rock climbing are two fantastic activities that encourage you to push your limits.
+These activities provide a variety of health benefits, but individuals must take care of their feet by wearing quality shoes with custom shoe insoles in order to continue practicing and prevent serious foot problems.
 As a result, the mental and physical health benefits and can leave you with better and improved health.

 Rock climbing and hiking push you to your limits and allow you to engage different body muscles simultaneously.
 As a result, almost the entire bones and muscles benefit from such activity.